markrshaw99/The-Mind-Garden/README.md

 ### Design Principles & Approach

 #### Mobile‑First, Responsive Layout:
-The site is built using a mobile‑first philosophy, prioritizing essential content and functionality for smaller devices first, then enhancing the experience on tablets and desktops.
+The site is built using a mobile‑first philosophy, prioritising essential content and functionality for smaller devices first, then enhancing the experience on tablets and desktops.

 #### Implementation:
 CSS media queries along with Bootstrap’s grid system and Flexbox ensure that every component—from the fixed-top navigation to the scrollable garden image—adapts seamlessly to different screen sizes.

 #### Interactive Storytelling Through the Garden Metaphor:
-The entire experience is framed as a living garden, with each section symbolizing a different aspect of mental well-being:
+The entire experience is framed as a living garden, with each section symbolising a different aspect of mental well-being:

 #### Interactive Image Map:
 Users explore the digital garden by clicking on visible hotspots in the background image, transporting them to different sections like “Sunshine,” “Rainclouds,” “Pesky Weeds,” and “Pots & Plants.”